New contact centre opening times

-- Newspaper, magazines and paper (no plastic coated paper or bound files)
+Newspaper, magazines and paper (no plastic coated paper, no shredded paper or bound files)

 Use the black caddy inside your blue bin to recycle:

-- Rinsed glass bottles and jars. (not pyrex glass or broken window panes)
+Rinsed glass bottles and jars (not pyrex glass, drinking glasses, broken window panes, mirrors)

 You can find a detailed list on our A to Z of Recycling page.

 Please do not place compostable films, plastics or items like compostable cutlery and plates in your blue bin.
 These items are not recyclable.
+They will fully compost and will not have the same detrimental impact as other mineral plastic films.
 If you do not compost waste at home, you can dispose of these materials in your green bin with your domestic waste.
-It will fully compost and will not have the same detrimental impact as other mineral plastic films.

 If you have too much glass for the caddy (particularly over Christmas or New Year), use a glass bank in a supermarket car park or at a Household Waste Recycling Centre.